Blue Zone Diet Tips for Healthy Aging

 Mediterranean EVOO as a Daily Ritual

-In Blue Zone villages, extra virgin olive oil is not just an ingredient—it’s a daily ritual.
+In Blue Zone villages, extra virgin olive oil is not just an ingredient—it's a daily ritual.
 It replaces butter, enriches flavor, and is part of a lifestyle that research suggests supports healthy aging.
+The longevity research from Molochio consistently points to daily raw EVOO as a central dietary habit.

 1. Start your day with a spoon of real EVOO or drizzle over fruit.